 About 50 per cent of residential boarders at Gordon’s are from Service families.
-During the six years I have been Bursar at Gordon’s, I have seen some trends for parents claiming the Continuity of Education Allowance (CEA) and from these I make three key observations.
+During the seven years I have been Bursar at Gordon’s, I have seen some trends for parents claiming the Continuity of Education Allowance (CEA) and from these I make three key observations.

 The ‘window’ for submitting each term’s CEA claim is short and parents need to be ready with the following term’s invoice.
 Schools should be able and willing to prepare the termly invoices for CEA parents in advance of the main bulk and send it to you electronically or have it accessible through a finance portal, which is helpful, as it is available wherever you are.
 There are of course valid reasons for missing the ‘window’ such as change of posting, but if this happens be sure to communicate this delay to the school’s Bursar or Finance Office and advise them of the revised payment date.
 It is important for parents – Forces and civilian – to keep Bursars advised.